Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 Apart from the ease, they also provide you with a stats dashboard right inside your wp-admin dashboard with details like page views, searches, unique referrers to your website.

-I use and recommend Google Analytics Dashboard for WP which is free with over 1M+ downloads.
+I use and recommend Google Analytics Dashboard for WP which is free and makes installing analytics for new websites a breeze.

 Here’s how to install Google analytics to your site using GADWP plugin: